 When it comes to boosting revenue, it can be difficult to consistently craft new fundraising events for nonprofits.
-However, creating unique campaigns will make it significantly easier to maintain support.
-Hopefully one of the above ideas incentivizes you to take charge of your revenue plan and boost those much-needed funds.
+However, creating unique events and campaigns will make it significantly easier to maintain the long-term support of your donors, volunteers, and neighbors.
+Hopefully one of the ideas in this guide incentivizes you to take charge of your revenue plan and boost those much-needed funds.

 Whenever inspiration strikes for your next fundraising event, be prepared by setting up a Snowball account today.
 From donation pages to a comprehensive CRM, you’ll receive all the tech you need to fulfill your fundraising potential.

 For further reading on best practices to supplement your organization’s next event, be sure to take a look at the following resources.